nikkhilpareek/A2Z-DSA/README.md

 I will be using [A2Z DSA Sheet by Striver](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2) as my main source of learning in this course.

+Some of the topics which weren't uploaded by Striver, I learned them from Aditya Verma.

 Platforms Used for Practice - Majorly Coding Ninjas & Leetcode, may do some questions on various other platforms if I find the question interesting.

 *Folder for Leetcode questions I solved is also there, more details about that is available in its own readme file.*